 Aims and Scope

-Critical Studies in Teaching and Learning is a peer-reviewed journal that publishes scholarly articles and essays that make marked contributions to the scholarship of teaching and learning in higher education.
-The Journal aims to provide a stimulating and challenging forum for contributors to describe, theorise and reflect on their teaching and learning practice, and is particularly interested in contributions that have relevance to the South African educational context.
+Critical Studies in Teaching and Learning is a peer-reviewed journal that publishes scholarly articles and essays that make marked contributions to the scholarship of teaching and learning in higher or tertiary education.
+The Journal aims to provide a stimulating and challenging forum for contributors to describe, theorise and reflect on their higher education teaching and learning practice, and is particularly interested in contributions that have relevance to the South African educational context.